Nozidoali/quantum-xyz/README.md

-XYZ is a Python package for quantum compilation.
+XYZ is a Python package for quantum circuit synthesis.
 It provides several implementations for quantum circuit optimizations, such as exact CNOT synthesis.
 [Read full documentation](https://quantum-xyz.readthedocs.io/en/latest/)

 ## Example